philmikejones/beginning-mapping/handout.md

 This approach is particularly useful if you want to select one or more regions that are adjacent to each other, or you only have a small number of regions you want to select.

 When we want to select multiple regions, especially if they are not adjacent, this can be error--prone (and not to mention tedious!) if we use GUI tools to do this.
-Enter 'Select by expression' which allows us to select regions by attributes, such as name or code.
+Instead for this exercise we will use 'Select by expression' which allows us to select regions by attributes, such as name or code.

-As before we are going to remove a number of regions, but this time we are going to select two regions to gain experience using the expression syntax (it's `Python` if you have any experience with this).
+As before we are going to remove a number of regions, but this time we are going to select two regions to gain experience using the expression syntax.
+The expression syntax is based on `Python` and is very similar to the syntax used in SPSS to select or filter cases, so you may have already used it.

+Before we begin we need to remove any existing edited files (`england_gor_2011_edit`) and make a new copy of the original file.
+Click on `england_gor_2011_edit` and press 'Remove Layer/Group' (or use the keyboard shortcut `CTRL`/`Cmd` + `D`) then press OK.
+Now make a copy of `england_gor_2011` as before (Export > Save Features As > Format: ESRI Shapefile; File name: `england_gor_2011_edit`).
+Finally untick the original layer in the Layers panel to ensure we do not edit this by mistake.
+You should be left with a copy of the `england_gor_2011` layer selected with all the regions restored.

+For this exercise I am going to select London and East of England, although you are welcome to practise with any two regions you prefer.
-To select just London right--click on `england_gor_2011` in the Layers pane and press 'Filter'.
+Right--click on the layer you wish to edit (`england_gor_2011_edit`) and press Filter.
-You should see the 'Query Builder' dialogue box:
+You should be presented with the Query Builder dialogue box.

 ![Query Builder dialogue box](images/query-builder.png)